Central Valley Flood Protection Board

 Prior to her election to the State Assembly, Papan served as mayor and city councilmember for the City of San Mateo where she was a recognized regional leader championing investment in infrastructure, transit and climate adaptation among many policy pursuits.

-Papan is a native of San Mateo County raised in both Daly City and Millbrae, California.
+Papan is a native of San Mateo County, raised in both Daly City and Millbrae, California.
 She earned a B.A. in political science from the University of California, Los Angeles, in 1985 and a J.D. from the University of California, Hastings College of Law in 1988.
 Her career experience includes working as an attorney in several different firms, including her own private practice representing small businesses.
-She also works as an executive director of the nonprofit John’s Closet in Daly City, California providing new clothing to children in need.
+She also works as an executive director of the nonprofit John’s Closet in Daly City, providing new clothing to children in need.

 Papan and her husband Dan are proud parents of a teenage daughter.